leobudima/elogii-blog/content/scheduling-and-route-optimization-software.md

 Another way to look at it is like this:

-Delivery scheduling makes demands.
+**Delivery scheduling makes demands.
 Route planning fulfils those demands.
-While optimization maximises the efficiency of both.
+While optimization maximises the efficiency of both.**

 Technically, route optimization is what enables you to make better use of available resources and maximise your capacity.

-Read our article if you want to know how to improve last-mile delivery when demand exceeds your capacity.

 You can also think of it as a relationship between two people.